-Dr. Wayne Myles offers full and partial dentures in Reston, VA.
-Unlike the dentures of yesteryear that took at least five dental visits and numerous adjustments to make, digital dentures are generally made in just two appointments.
+Dr. Wayne Myles offers full and partial dentures and additional restorative dental treatments in Reston, VA.
+Unlike the dentures of yesteryear, which took at least five dental visits and numerous adjustments to make, digital dentures are generally made in just two appointments.
 By using CAD-CAM technology, a denture can be designed with an incredible fit and appearance.

 Dentures and Their Benefits

 Full dentures are removable prosthetics that replace either all of the upper or all of the lower teeth.
 They consist of a gum-colored base that supports an entire row of artificial teeth, which are usually made out of porcelain or acrylic.
 Dentures are a cost-effective dental treatment that is easy to care for.
 When secured with dental implants, dentures enable patients to restore the full function of their bite so they may enjoy their favorite foods.
 Modern dental prosthetics also allow dentures to look and feel just like natural teeth.

 A partial denture is similar to a full denture but with one big exception.
 Rather than replacing an entire row of lost teeth, a partial denture fits in around the remaining natural teeth, filling in the empty spaces throughout a dental arch.
 The benefits that partial dentures offer are similar to those offered by full dentures.